5 reasons why you can’t focus at work (and what to do about it)

 If you’re tired right now, there are a few things you can do to help.
 Rather than reaching for another coffee — which will eventually make you crash — down a large glass of water.
 Dehydration is a major cause of sluggishness, so rehydrating will help you feel more alert.

+Next, get moving.
 It may sound counterproductive, but going for a walk or a short workout at the gym can also perk you up.
-The fresh air and improved circulation help you feel more refreshed than if you’d taken a nap.
+The fresh air and improved circulation helps you feel more refreshed than if you’d taken a nap.
 In fact, according to the UK’s NHS, “Even a single 15-minute walk can give you an energy boost, and the benefits increase with more frequent physical activity.”

 In the long term, try to adopt good sleeping habits.
 According to the National Sleep Foundation, you should aim for between seven and nine hours a night.
-Stop looking at screens (TVs, phones, and computers) at least half an hour before you go to bed.
+Turn in early, and stop looking at screens (TVs, phones, and computers) at least half an hour before you go to bed.
 The light emitted by these devices restricts the production of melatonin, the hormone that controls your sleep/wake cycle, i.e., circadian rhythm.
 This makes it harder to fall and stay asleep.

 If you find it hard to resist peeking at your phone, put it out of reach.
 Even better, buy an old-fashioned alarm clock and put your device in a different room altogether.